 Top stock recommendations by Sudarshan Sukhani, Mitessh Thakkar, Prakash Gaba for Thursday

-Sudarshan Sukhani - Buy RBL Bank with a stop loss of Rs 370, target at Rs 395
+Sudarshan Sukhani - Buy Tata Power with a stop loss of Rs 63, target at Rs 66

-Mitessh Thakkar - Buy CESC with a stop loss of Rs 798, target at Rs 850
+Mitessh Thakkar - Sell Bata India with a stop loss of Rs 1,560, target at Rs 1,515

-Prakash Gaba - Buy Jindal Steel and Power with a stop loss of Rs 100, target at Rs 120
+Prakash Gaba - Buy GAIL with a stop loss of Rs 132, target at Rs 140

 To keep watching CNBC-TV18, India's No. 1 English Business News Channel, call your Cable or DTH Operator and subscribe now for just Rs.
 4 per month.
 You can also subscribe to CNBC-TV18 Prime HD for Re 1/- per month.Find out more